About

 Closed Working Group

-Our public footprint is scoped to to the regulatory record and our engineering work held inside the programme, until patent protection and pilot deployment are in place.
+Our public footprint is deliberately limited, scoped to the regulatory record and to the engineering the programme can show until pre-seed funding and first pilot deployment are in place.

 Public record